pdulak/RIDIK/README.md

   - [X] table with system settings
   - [X] table with commands
   - ???
+- [ ] ability to stop current conversation
+- [ ] better way of handling inforamation about conversation status - is it waiting for response, is it waiting for user to select action, etc.
 - [ ] function to prepare data from other sources - remove HTML tags, excess chars, special chars...
 - [ ] unfluff parsing of HTML pages
 - [ ] library of prompt additions (snippets) such as: `Acknowledge this by just saying "..." and nothing more.` or `Return JSON object, only JSON object and nothing more`